castep-docs/castep-docs/docs/documentation/DFT+U/alpha.md

 ## Further considerations
 ### Supercell convergence
 In principle, the $U$ value should be calculated from the variation of a single site in an infinite crystal.
 In practice, a supercell approach is adopted to approximate this.
-A systematic approach should be taken, whereby the size of the supercell is increased until the $U$ value obtained changes by a given level of tolerance - perhaps $0.1$ eV for example.
+A systematic approach should be taken, whereby the size of the supercell is increased until the $U$ value obtained changes less than a given level of tolerance - perhaps $0.1$ eV, for example.

 ### Charge neutrality
-In this spirit of the above discussion, the applied potential should result in charge neutrality across the occupancy perturbations for an infinite crystal.
+Similarly to the above discussion, the applied potential should result in charge neutrality across the occupancy perturbations for an infinite crystal.
 This can be simulated for a finite supercell by imposing,

 $$ \sum_{I} \chi_{IJ}^{\text{SC}} = 0, \qquad \sum_{I} \chi_{IJ}^{\text{NSC}} = 0, \quad\forall\;J, $$